-I think what surprised us the most about the largest sand island in the world was that it was our highlight of the Australian east coast.
+I think what surprised us the most about the largest sand island in the world, Fraser Island, was that it was our highlight of the Australian east coast.

 I had booked our tours for Fraser and the Whitsundays as a “package” on bookme.com.au – normally a 2 day Fraser tour would be at least $300 and Whitsundays overnight tours started at the $400 mark.
 So getting both together for $434 was an absolute steal. (all prices AUD)

 A lot of the Fraser tours depart from Rainbow Beach, which we’d heard awesome things about, but ours, Fraser Dingo, would depart from Hervey Bay further up the coast instead.
-However not wanting to miss Rainbow Beach, we decided to take a detour from the highway.
+However, not wanting to miss Rainbow Beach, we decided to take a detour from the highway to check it out.

 And it was a good decision.
 We didn’t spend a lot of time there – there is literally one street – but the beach itself is REALLY nice to walk along.
 There are loads of volcanic rocks that make the sand go all different shades of grey and black, and you have to look out for 4×4 cars speeding past!

 I hadn’t really understood what the whole ‘rainbow’ part was about – coloured sands?
 I couldn’t see it, apart from the black/grey, and some of the rocks were shades of orange, yellow and even almost pink.
-Really, it’s the sand that forms the banks lining the bay.
+Turns out, it’s actually the sand that forms the banks lining the bay.